-The remuneration of directors and key management of the Company for the years ended April 30, 2016 and April 30, 2015 were as follows.
-Certain compensation is paid to Schimann Consultants, a company controlled by the VP of Exploration.
+The remuneration of directors and key management of the Company for the years ended April 30, 2017 and April 30, 2016 were as follows.
+Certain compensation is paid to Schimann Consultants, a company controlled by the VP of Exploration and to a director of the Company.